SGpp/DisCoTec/paper.md

 # Summary

-`DisCoTec` is a C++ framework for the sparse grid combination technique, designed for massively parallel settings.
+`DisCoTec` is a C++ framework for the sparse grid combination technique [@griebelCombinationTechniqueSolution1992], designed for massively parallel settings.
 It is implemented with shared-memory parallelism via OpenMP and distributed-memory parallelism via MPI, and is intended to be used in conjunction with existing simulation codes.
 For simulation codes that can handle nested structured grids, little to no adaptation work is needed for use with the `DisCoTec` framework.
-`DisCoTec` demonstrates its superiority in higher-dimensional time-dependent simulations, such as high-fidelity plasma simulations in 4- to 6-dimensions [@pollingerStableMassconservingSparse2023] and even for simulations in two dimensions, improvements may be observed.
+The combination technique with `DisCoTec` demonstrates its superiority in memory-per-precision for higher-dimensional time-dependent simulations, such as high-fidelity plasma turbulence simulations in four to six dimensions and even for simulations in two dimensions, improvements can be observed [@pollingerStableMassconservingSparse2023].

 A central part of the combination technique at scale is the transformation of grid coefficients into a multi-scale basis.